IBM/tririga-assistant/docs/_pages/slack.markdown

 permalink: /slack/
 layout: home
-title: Slack for TRIRIGA Assistant
+title: TRIRIGA Assistant for Slack
-description: Steps for adding your own slack integration for your employees using TRIRIGA Assistant.
+description: Steps for adding your own Slack integration for your employees using TRIRIGA Assistant.

 sidebar:
   nav: "docs"